just2102/SmartPub-Client/README.md

-# SmartDo
-ToDo App with Ethereum Smart Contracts
+# Online pub that sells beer for PIV coins (powered by Ethereum smart contracts)